Posted on 01/09/2022

 Home Equity Loans

-The loan comes in a lump sum so you can use the money any way that you want.
+A home equity loan uses your personal home as collateral against the investment loan.
+These loans come in a lump sum so you can use the money any way that you want, including for investment property.

 Get the Right Investment Loan for You